The Reg Erhardt Library's policies support safe, equitable and accessible services for the SAIT community.

 Copyright infringement and illegal downloading

 Learn about SAIT’s policies and obligations regarding copyright infringement and illegal downloading.

 The term "guest" refers to library visitors who are not current SAIT students, faculty or staff and who, therefore, lack their own network credentials.

 The library has eight combination guest/student workstations including two disability priority workstations.
 Students have priority access.
 Guests will vacate their workstations if a student requires access.

 Guest use is limited to one daily log-in, for a maximum of two hours and may be restricted further at busy times.
 The two-hour daily guest access maximum cannot be split into multiple visits.

 Guests must sign in at the Information Desk and show staff an identification card or document that includes the guest's name and the name of the issuing agency, such as:

 Library staff will log guests onto workstations.
 The guest login password is confidential and available only to library staff.

-Note that guests are unable to print at the Library.
+Note that guests are unable to print or scan at the Library.